maegatro/Happy_Home_Hub/README.md

 Happy Home Hub is a mobile app created with Flutter and Dart.

-Happy Home Hub suggestes fun activities that keeep you entertained at home.
+Happy Home Hub suggests fun activities that keep you entertained at home.

 You can install it on Google Play Store https://play.google.com/store/apps/details?id=happy.home.hub